theatlantic/django-south/docs/autodetector.rst

-If you change the ``unique=`` attribute on a field, or the ``unique_together`` in a model's Meta, South will detect and change the constraints on the database accordingly (except on SQLite, where we don't get have the code to edit UNIQUE constraints).
+If you change the ``unique=`` attribute on a field, or the ``unique_together`` in a model's Meta, South will detect and change the constraints on the database accordingly (except on SQLite, where we don't yet have the code to edit UNIQUE constraints).